rocas777/Bomberman/docs/README.md

 >There's also a white column on the right.
 It will be the place where in the future we will draw lives, clock and score.

 ### Lose condition
 >If a monster happens to enter contact with the player he will lose.
+At this moment, the Easy movements is random, so, sometimes the monster is in the tile close to the player but won't move in that direction.
+>If the player enters the zone of thhe explosion, the player dies.

 ### Win Condition
 >The door will be hidden underneath one destructible block at random.
 If the player founds it after destroying the respective block he will win because, for now, there's only 1 level.